 Shamanic therapies address the psycho-spiritual causes of disease—blockages or patterns of mental and emotional expression that stimulate changes in body chemistry which in turn produce symptoms that we recognize as physical.
 This means that they address the deepest level of imbalance which lies in the “invisible” realm of thoughts, beliefs, and emotions.

-At Barefoot Acupuncture we provide a holistic approach that incorporates the primal nutritional, herbal, acupuncture/reflexology, and "energetic" or shamanistic type therapies.
+At our clinic we provide a holistic approach that incorporates the primal nutritional, herbal, acupuncture/reflexology, and "energetic" or shamanistic type therapies.
 This gives you access to the deepest levels of healing available.
 We hope to see you soon.